 What is it?
 Why is it a priority to Stora Enso?
 How do we address it?
 Read more This commitment seeks to respect the additional human rights of individuals below 18 years of age to special protection.
-Stora Enso has identified a subset of the Children's Rights and Business Principles 3 that are particularly relevant to the forest products sector.
+Stora Enso has identified a subset of the Children's Rights and Business Principles3 that are particularly relevant to the forest products sector.
 Our operations may impact children's rights just as they may impact any other human rights mentioned in this document.
 For example, the impacts that our operations may have on the environment, may impact the health and safety of children as they would those of adults.
 But as children are dependent on the conditions and decisions of adults, they are a vulnerable group that should be paid special attention to.
 Stora Enso's operations may impact the working conditions of parents and caregivers, which, in turn, may impact the lives of the children they provide for.
 Our marketing and communications may use imagery of children.
 This requires careful consideration for the protection of the privacy and decency of the children depicted in the imagery.
-We contribute to the elimination of child labour 4 in all activities and business relationships.
+We contribute to the elimination of child labour in all activities and business relationships.
 For example, our suppliers are encouraged to have robust age verification procedures and records in place to ensure that no underage persons work in their operations.
-We ensure decent work 4 for young workers 4 , parents, and caregivers.
+We ensure decent work for young workers, parents, and caregivers.
 For example, our Minimum Human Resources Requirements for labour conditions outline our requirements for the working conditions of our employees.
 We are also committed to the terms and conditions of the Global Framework Agreement that we have signed with three global labour unions.
 Our Supplier Code of Conduct places similar requirements on our contractors and suppliers.
 We strive to ensure the protection, health, and safety of children in all operations and activities.
 For example, we carefully consider and prevent or minimise potential impacts on children's rights due to environmental impacts or the acquisition and management of rights to land and natural resources.
 We strive to ensure that our marketing and communications respect children's rights.
-For example, Stora Enso's Guidelines for using images of children outline our requirements for aspects to Engaging with vulnerable groups be considered when using images of children or organising photoshoots that involve children.
+For example, Stora Enso's Guidelines for using images of children outline our requirements for aspects to be considered when using images of children or organising photoshoots that involve children. > Engaging with vulnerable groups

-3 Principles 2, 3, 4, 5, 6, and 7.
+&lt;sup>3 Principles 2, 3, 4, 5, 6, and 7.
 See all principles here: http://childrenandbusiness.org.
-4 Definition in accordance with Children's Rights and Business Principles' Glossary of terms